web3-literally/MERN-ExchangeArgitrageBot/README.md

 # EasyTrage
-### Cryptocurrency Arbitrage bot/helper written in MERN by Mike Hamilton, Kevin Lee, Vikram Melkote, Christopher Kong, and Abdul Mohamed
+### Exchange Arbitrage bot/helper written in MERN by Bear-Gold

 ## About